aleksgaisov/scripts/README.md

   * get-things-done 'pomodoro timer'
   * [Source](https://github.com/sagarkarira/coronavirus-tracker-cli)
 * i3lock-mod
-  * i3lock modification that sets the pixilized screenshot as a lock background
+  * i3lock modification that sets pixilized screenshot as a lock background
   * _Depends on:_ i3lock, scrot, imagemagick
 * monitor-switch
-  * toggles the visual output between default/duplicate/external each execution
+  * toggles visual output between default/duplicate/external on each execution
   * _Depends on:_ xorg-xrandr
 * restart-dwmblocks
   * restarts [dwmblocks](https://github.com/torrinfail/dwmblocks) status bar
   * _Depends on:_ dwmblocks
 * screen-blank
-  * sets the screen off until triggered
+  * sets screen off until triggered
   * _Depends on:_ xorg-xset
 * session-manager
-  * lock/reboot/shutdown the machine throuth dmenu app (default dwm theme)
+  * lock/reboot/shutdown the machine throuth dmenu (default dwm theme)
   * _Depends on:_ dmenu, i3lock-mod (see above)
 * session-manager_isotope
-  * lock/reboot/shutdown the machine throuth dmenu app (isotope theme)
+  * lock/reboot/shutdown the machine throuth dmenu (isotope theme)
   * _Depends on:_ dmenu, i3lock-mod (see above)
 * session-manager_solarized
-  * lock/reboot/shutdown the machine throuth dmenu app (solarized theme)
+  * lock/reboot/shutdown the machine throuth dmenu (solarized theme)
   * _Depends on:_ dmenu, i3lock-mod (see above)
 * startx-manager
-  * if ran in a tty, allows to choose between different visual environments to be loaded
+  * if ran in the tty, allows to choose between different visual environments to be loaded
   * _Depends on:_ xorg-server, xorg-init
 * toggle-touchpad
-  * toggle touchpad (or any other input device, for that matter) on/off
+  * toggle touchpad (or any other input device for that matter) on/off
   * _Depends on:_ xorg-input
 * wallpaper-changer
-  * used to set a given or a random wallpaper
+  * set a given or a random wallpaper
   * _Depends on:_ feh
 * weather
-  * prints out a  weather report inside the terminal
+  * prints out weather report inside the terminal
   * [Source](https://github.com/chubin/wttr.in)
 * wifi-connect
   * used for connecting to a wireless network